kdcllc/Bet.AspNetCore.PayPalExpressCheckout/README.md

 # Bet.AspNetCore.PayPalExpressCheckout

-AspNetCore Example of using PayPal Express Checkout
+The goal of this repo is to provide a light reusable library for PayPal Express Check out and also provide with AspNetCore Example of using PayPal Express Checkout.

 The example utilizes the following libraries for communication with PayPal